anywhereiromy/PPE-Visor-Fabrication-Instructions/README.md

 If you do have acetate, the acetate should be 400 microns thick, and the dimensions for the sheet should be 290mm x 240mm.
 The longer side going across the headband.

 To prepare the acetate:
-1. Cut acetate 290mm across by 240mm vertical.
+1. Cut acetate a minimum of 240mm across by 240mm vertical.
+Ideal size is 290 x 240mm.
 2. Find the mid-point (145mm), mark with sharpie.
 3. Measure 70mm out each side of mid-point, mark dots with sharpie.
 4. Use a normal double-hole punch, centred on each of those dots, to make 2 pairs of holes.